Faces of Success: Lennon Wuchina

 “Every time we go to the library, he always checks out multiple books.
 As a parent, the fact that he loves literacy is a great feeling.”

 Read to Succeed students like Lennon develop a passion for literacy and are successful beyond their time in the program because of their exposure to critical components like research-based curricula, highly qualified instructional coaches, parental engagement and lending libraries.
 Wuchina acknowledges that the combination of a Read to Succeed program that currently has a 97 percent success rate in kindergarten preparedness, as well as a passion for literacy in children will help shape the future of our Nashville community.

 “Education should be important to everyone; someday, our children will run our city and country.
-Sadly, some parents dread their child’s future because they don’t get this type of experience and fall behind.
 I look forward to Lennon’s future because of the Read to Succeed program.”

 For more information about United Way’s Read to Succeed program, click here.